 How to connect emotionally during sex

-What is sexual intimacy?
+What does being sexually connected mean?
 It’s a physical and emotional bond with your spouse.
 Learn to foster this intimacy by connecting on a deeper level during sex.
-Here are some of the best tips on how to make your sex life more romantic and meaningful.
+Many partners do not pay much attention to sex and emotional connection but both of them actually complement each other.
+Here are some of the best tips on having a beautiful sexual connection and how to make your sex life more romantic & meaningful.

 1. Setting the stage

 Do you want a more satisfying physical and emotional relationship with your partner?
 Who doesn’t!
 One way you can connect more during sex is by setting the stage for intimacy.
-Some great ideas for setting the mood include giving one another massages, put on some of your favorite sensual music, lighting candles, and clearing your schedules.
+Some great ideas for setting the mood include giving one another massages, put on some of your favorite sensual music, lighting candles, and clearing your schedules for sex and intimacy.

 If you’re looking for a quickie, morning sex before work is your go-to.
 But if you want to connect deeply with your partner, choose a time where neither one of you will be interrupted, such as in the evenings or on weekends.

-Also, turn your phones off.
-Nothing ruins romance more than a cellphone jingle going off in the background.
+Also, turn your phone off.
+Nothing ruins romance more than a cellphone jingle going off in the background to disrupt the emotional connection during sex.

 2. Foreplay and buildup